 Sandra Dylus (University of Kiel, Germany)

 Julio Mariño Carballo (Universidad Politécnica de Madrid, Spain)

 Dietmar Seipel (University of Würzburg, Germany)

-Josep Silva Galiana (Universidad Politécnica de Valencia, Spain)
+Josep Silva Galiana (Universitat Politécnica de Valencia, Spain)

 Johannes Waldmann (HTWK Leipzig, Germany)